Center of Excellence in Newcomer Health

 - Slides: Addressing refugee and immigrant health in the face of persistent inequality and COVID-19: Perspectives of clinical experts (PDF)

 Center of Excellence Webinar: Community Solutions during COVID-19

 Effective partnership and communication strategies with refugee and immigrant communities

 - Recorded webinar evaluation and certificate of attendance: Center of Excellence Webinar: Community Solutions during COVID-19 Evaluation

 - Slides: Community Solutions during COVID-19: Effective partnership and communication strategies with refugee and immigrant communities (PDF)

 Webex Recording (April 28, 2020):

-Center of Excellence Webinar Series: Hepatitis B in Refugees (1 hour)
+Center of Excellence Webinar: Hepatitis B in Refugees (1 hour)

 Data and quality improvement efforts supporting improved testing, vaccination, & and linkage to ongoing care